randomlifedata/Blog-Corbyn-needs-swingers/README.md

 You can open the markdown document in any text editor and see the analysis quite transparently.

+Alongside the code (labourswing.md) is the output from KnitR - a .txt file, an .html file (the webpage) and a folder containing the figures produed by R (figure folder).
+There is also a .png image that is used in the webpage to show voter turnout history - I obtained this from: <a href="http://www.ukpolitical.info/Turnout45.htm">UK Political Info</a>

 If you have any questions, please do open an issue on GitHub or contact me via the randomlifedata.com website